ev3lessons/ev3lessons.github.io/coachcorner/_posts/2016-10-28-SWAG---Giveaways-at-Events.markdown

 Celina McGinnis: We've done buttons, candy, bookmarks with directions for a game.
 The bookmarks were the best, I still see them popping up in books around our school district.
 The best swag I've ever gotten was from Virginia team 168, a glow in the dark gear bookmark.
 They were printing them at the booth at the World Festival, on a 3D printer they had made out of PCV piping.
 Great design, super useful.

+Scott Wootten I think we have had the most success with buttons or candy.
+The kids like collecting the buttons, and the candy is always popular.

+Catherine Sarisky: We did wristbands from 24hourwristbands.com

+Tina Žličar: We organized a prize game and those who answered correctly won a pair of earings, made by our sponsor #barbarela.
+They were a real hit.